 The Sale of Non-Vehicle Related Surplus Property

-After sixty (60) days, the SSP officer will determine if the item should be offered to the general public.
+After 60 days, the SSPO Coordinator will determine if the item should be offered for sale to the general public.

 The Sale of Vehicles and Related Equipment

-Prior to a public auction, all municipalities will be allowed to view and submit bids between the hours of 9:00 A.M. and 12:00 P.M. for any item slated for sale.
+Prior to a public auction for the disposal of vehicles and related equipment, cities and towns will be allowed to view the inventory and submit bids between the hours of 9:00 a.m. and 12:00 noon for any item to be auctioned.

-- Bid documents and full terms and conditions will be available at the sale site.
+Bid documents and full terms and conditions will be available at the auction site.

-- Municipalities that receive an award have thirty (30) days from date of notification to make payment.
+Municipalities that win the bid award have 30 days from date of notification to make payment.

-This site, as well as the Classified Ads section of The Boston Globe, will contain information on sales of vehicles and related equipment.
+This website, as well as the Classified Ads section of The Boston Globe, will advertise information on sales of vehicles and related equipment.